-Buchanan Callahan Davolio Dodsworth Fuller King Congratulation You are a top a sales producer Congratulation You are a top Leverling \$29,658.60 Congratulations Janet!
-You are a top sales producer for this quarter.
-Peacock \$44,795.20 Congratulations M argaret!
+Buchanan Callahan Davolio Dodsworth Fuller King Congratulations You are a top s for this quarter. ales producer Leverling Congratulations You are a top s for this quarter. s Janet! ales producer You are a top s Peacock \$44,795.20 Congratulations M argaret!
 You are a top sales producer for this quarter.
 Suyama January 2007 \$4,109.80 \$147,879.90